Discover Why Community's Have HOA Audits and the Services Available

 There are three types of services provided by a CPA.
 Depending on the requirements of the state or bylaws of the association, the three forms of are:

 COMPILATION: This is the least degree of an audit.
 A compilation is limited to presenting the form of financial statements and supplementary schedules information that is the representation of management.
 There is no assurance or opinion stated from the CPA in a Compilation.

 REVIEW: This is a mid-level degree of an audit.
 A review consists of providing limited assurances that the financial statements are in accordance with generally accepted accounting principles (GAAP).
 A review consists of inquiries of company personnel and analytical procedures applied to financial data.

 AUDIT: This is the highest level of assurance.
 An audit includes an examination of a test based, evidence supporting the amounts and disclosures in the financial statements.
 An audit includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.

-When thinking about an audit a couple of questions to ask yourself is, does your community require an annual audit?
+When thinking about hoa audits a couple of questions to ask yourself; does your community require an annual audit?
 Were there significant changes to the community to warrant an audit?